 9. Take advantage of any discounts offered by equestrian businesses at the moment.

 10. Now is a good time for people to buy presents or birthday gifts for loved ones, even if those events are months away.
-Maybe even purchase some Christmas gifts if your cash flow allows.
+And Christmas isn’t that far away either…

 Would you like to read Horse & Hound’s independent journalism without any adverts?
 Join Horse & Hound Plus today and you can read all articles on completely ad-free.